Offirmo/offirmo-monorepo--2021-legacy/1-stdlib/tiny-singleton/README.md

 **Be sure to review your options** before using the singleton pattern.
 While there are legitimate usages, it can also be a code smell close to a global variable.

+See also:
+* [memoize-one](https://github.com/alexreardon/memoize-one) if you simply want a single call

 ```typescript
 // "@offirmo/tiny-singleton": "^0",
 import tiny_singleton from '@offirmo/tiny-singleton'